 Contact A Skilled Personal Injury Attorney

 Bicyclists go on the road expecting to be safe, but motorist negligence can lead to a serious or fatal accident.
 If you or a loved one has been injured or a loved one was killed in a bicycle accident caused by the negligence of someone else, you may have a personal injury or wrongful death claim.
-To learn more about your rights and options, call Hunegs, LeNeave & Kvas at the Wayzata, MN office or the Omaha, Nebraska office at 612-339-4511 or 1-800-328-4340 for a free consultation.
+To learn more about your rights and options, call Hunegs, LeNeave & Kvas at the Wayzata, MN office at 612-339-4511 or 1-800-328-4340 for a free consultation.